H3-gg/25th-Anniversary-Champioships/eng/Regulations_of_the_Heroes_of_Might_and_Magic_III_XXV_Anniversary_Championship_tournament.md

 <br/>
 <hr>

-### Regulations was last time updated at the 16th June 2024
+### Regulations was last time updated at the 1st July 2024